By Laurel Patterson, Head, SDG Integration, UNDP

 Workers in the informal economy are among the hardest hit during the COVID-19 pandemic, with low wages,

 little savings and little to no access to social protection.
-In Afghanistan, 84 percent of poor people work in the informal sector (World Bank).
-Photo: UNDP Afghanistan/Rob Few
+Photo: UNDP Lebanon.

 The silver lining: these challenges lay bare our unsustainable way of living, pushing countries and development organizations to re-design the contract between people and planet – once and for all.